ZebMcKayhan/WireguardManager/README.md

 IPSet        Enable  Peer  FWMark  DST/SRC
 NETFLIX_DNS  Y       wg12  0x8000  dst
 ```
-The firewall rule is now Updated to mark matching packages with 0x8000 instead.
+The firewall rule is now Updated to mark matching packets with 0x8000 instead.
 if this IPSET was infact a set of source adresses which we wanted to route out WAN instead, we need to change "dst" to be "src" instead:
 ```sh
 E:Option ==> peer wg12 upd ipset NETFLIX_DNS dstsrc src